Johan E. Gustafsson

 Review of Stefan Riedener, Uncertain Values: An Axiomatic Approach to Axiological Uncertainty

-Notre Dame Philosophical Reviews, forthcoming
+Notre Dame Philosophical Reviews, 2024

 Review of Louis Narens and Brian Skyrms, The Pursuit of Happiness: Philosophical and Psychological Foundations of Utility